-This review comes from Scott Johns, an adventure cinematographer, mountain biker and snowboarder living in Incline Village on the north shore of Lake Tahoe.
-When Scott’s not creating beautiful imagery for video, he’s out ripping singletrack or shredding big lines in his backyard that we call the Eastern Sierra Nevada.
+This review comes from Scott Johns, an adventure cinematographer, mountain biker and snowboarder.
+When Scott’s not creating beautiful imagery for video, he’s out ripping singletrack, shredding big lines or surfing in beautiful spots around the world.
 Find more of Scott’s work at shredbums.com.

 The evolution of men’s underwear preferences goes something like this: we start with those hideous tighty whities, placed on us by mom before we are old enough to think for ourselves.
 Her motivations are obvious: they’re cheap and might contain a small amount of feces when an accident happens.

 As we begin to develop an individual outlook on the world, we feel as though our junk is being held captive.
 So, we switch to boxers as soon as we’re given the choice.
 Freedom.
 Ahh… But, somewhere between adolescence and our mid-twenties, we begin to ‘grow’ out of one side or the other and make a reluctant return to a more supportive solution.

 “I was a boxer man for years, but now I wear boxer briefs,” my friend and valet extraordinaire, Tim Ganyard, told me, verifying this totally scientific hypothesis.
 “It’s not comfortable to run with your guys bouncing around.”

 Some of us find further benefits to the support of boxer briefs.
 I’m talking about saggy sack syndrome.
 If you don’t know what I mean, you must have the good fortune of never having had your best friends touch the water when you sit on a toilet.
 Thanks to boxer briefs, I’ve seen a massive reduction in such occurrences.